AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/form-container.md

 ![Basic tab](/help/adaptive-forms/assets/formcontainer_basictab.png)

+-   **Title** - With its Title, you can easily identify a component in a form and by default, the title appears on top of the component.
+If you do not add a title, the name of the component is displayed instead of the title text.

 - **Prefill services** - This option allows the user to select a prefill service for retrieving data when the Adaptive Form is rendered.
 Learn more about [how to create and configure a prefill service](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/create-an-adaptive-form/prepopulate-adaptive-form-fields.html?lang=en#aem-forms-custom-prefill-service).

 -   **Client Library category** - The user can configure custom JavaScript library per Adaptive Form.
 It is recommended to keep only the reusable functions in the library, which have dependency on jquery and underscore.js third-party libraries.